A phenomenological approach to the equation of state of a unitary Fermi gas: Thermodynamical properties

 Encouraged by the good agreement over a large range of $x$ for our universal function $h(x)$, we now consider the calculation of basic thermodynamic observables.
 Following Ku {\it et al.} \cite{ku}, we write for the normalised pressure

 where $P$ and $E$ are pressure and energy, respectively, of the interacting gas.
-The quantities used for the normalization in the denomiators above are all evaluated for the non-interacting gas: $P_0$ is the pressure at zero temperature, $T_F$ the Fermi temperature, and $E_F$ the Fermi energy; the latter two are related by $E_F=k_B T_F$.
+The quantities used for the normalisation in the denominators above are all evaluated for the non-interacting gas: $P_0$ is the pressure at zero temperature, $T_F$ the Fermi temperature, and $E_F$ the Fermi energy; the latter two are related by $E_F=k_B T_F$.
 The prime here and below denotes derivative with respect to $x$.
 The normalised temperature is given by

 The entropy, also related to pressure, is given by